batok/cerbas/README.md

 Once running you can try the `cerbastest.py` or go to `http://localhost:4455/api/hello`

+Python 2.7 or Python 3.6 can be used to run cerbastest.py

+If using Python 3 install libraries in a virtual env

+$ python3 -m venv mypath
+$ pip install redis u-msgpack-python

+and run it ...

+$ python3 cerbastest.py

 The python client code will stop CERBAS calling the `halt` function via redis.

 There's a `tornadoapp.py` (python) which runs a tornado based wsgi app which gets its